godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

             smoke_particles.emitting = true
             destroyed_timer = DESTROYED_TIME

 This is quite a bit of code, so let's break it down function by function.
-Let's first look at the global variables:
+Let's first look at the class variables:

 * ``use_raycast``: A exported boolean so we can change whether the turret uses objects or raycasting for bullets.
 * ``TURRET_DAMAGE_BULLET``: The amount of damage a single bullet scene does.